Nuytemans-Dieter/BetterSleeping/README.md

 Config files are included and allow the percentage and messages to be customised.
 A reload command is also included to reload all config files on the fly.

 ## Tested Spigot versions
-This plugin is functional and has been testend on Spigot 1.12.2 and Spigot 1.13.1.
+This plugin is functional and has been tested on Spigot 1.12, Spigot 1.13 and Spigot 1.14.